-Fintech is gradually revolutionizing the global finance scene – one of the most recent changes is Peer to Peer lending, which seeks to cut out the bank’s traditional role when it comes to giving out loans and other forms of personal cash to borrowers.
+Fintech is gradually revolutionizing the global finance scene – one of the most recent changes is Peer to Peer lending, which seeks to cut out the bank’s traditional role when it comes to giving out personal loans and other forms of finance to borrowers.

 On this Page: